7Bitrot/can-i-ignore-scripts/README.md

              reason: funding

 ```

+## Security

+It's recommended that you turn off install scripts in general.
+When you can't - you need to only run the ones that you actually need.
+Figuring that out via trial and error can be frustrating, that's why this tool exists to point out which packages are known to rely on their scripts and which are fine to ignore.

+> The advice provided by this tool is only to help figure out which scripts should make the short list.
+This package does not improve security in any way.
+It makes your actions to improve your security less tedious.
+None of the information provided is stating that scripts are safe to run.
+It only exists as a collection of information which scripts will break things if denied.
+It's on you to decide if they're safe, and for that you can look them up via socket.dev

 ## Contributing

 I'm in the process of figuring out how to populate `data.json`.
 I crawled npm starting at the 1000 most popular packages from 2019 and all their dependencies.